macsite/Projects/GDP - LinearRegression/README.md

 Finally, the model can be used to make GDP predictions for new input data by providing a CSV file containing the feature data in the same format as the training and evaluation datasets.

-The model achieved an R-squared value of 0.85 on the evaluation dataset, indicating a good fit to the data.
-The MSE and MAE were 0.02 and 0.12, respectively, indicating low prediction errors.

 This code is licensed under the MIT license.
 See the LICENSE file for more details.